2023 Jeep Prices: MSRP, Invoice Price, Dealer Cost, and Holdback

 All you have to do with the tool is enter your basic information, and an itemized list describing the current MSRP and invoice for the selected make, model, and trim are given to you instantly.

-Hidden benefit margins such as dealer holdback and manufacturer-to-dealer discounts are included in Jeep factory invoice pricing.
+Jeep factory invoice pricing includes hidden benefit margins such as dealer holdback and manufacturer-to-dealer discounts.

-The amount a dealer pays the manufacturer for a new Jeep is known as the actual dealer cost, which might be significantly lower than the dealer’s invoice price.
+The amount a dealer pays the manufacturer for a new Jeep is the actual dealer cost, which might be significantly lower than the dealer’s invoice price.

 What is Jeep Dealer Holdback?

-The dealer holdback is a component of a new car’s price that is added to the manufacturer invoice price; it often amounts to 2-3% of MSRP.
+The dealer holdback is a component of a new car’s price added to the manufacturer’s invoice price; it often amounts to 2-3% of MSRP.
 The dealer holdback is NOT a discount or rebate; it is meant for the dealer.

 Jeep’s holdback is 3% of total MSRP

-Before calculating the dealer holdback percentage, you must take the total MSRP and multiply it by 3% to get the full amount available.
+Before calculating the dealer holdback percentage, multiply the total MSRP by 3% to get the full amount available.

-The manufacturer returns this percentage of money for every vehicle they sell over time, usually making payment to the dealer every quarter.
-It’s important to realize that holdback isn’t often negotiable, and some Jeep dealerships will not negotiate the amount.
+The manufacturer returns this percentage for every vehicle it sells over time, usually paying the dealer quarterly.
+However, it’s important to realize that holdback isn’t often negotiable, and some Jeep dealerships will not negotiate the amount.

 How to Calculate the Actual Dealer Cost of a Jeep